 | Barnsley Building Society | 60 years from the date of the mortgage application subject to 35 years remaining at the end of the mortgage term. |

-Using our service will provide you enhanced control over the value of your Emsworth leasehold, as your property will be more valuable and saleable in relation to the lease length should you want to sell.
-The conveyancing solicitors that we work with have a in-depth market knowledge handling many hundreds of lease extensions or freehold purchase transactions.
+Engaging our service gives you increased control over the value of your Emsworth leasehold, as your property will be more valuable and marketable in relation to the lease length should you want to sell.
+The lawyers that we work with have a in-depth market knowledge handling many hundreds of lease extensions or freehold purchase transactions.